uiceds/cee-492-term-project-fall-2022-shans/manuscript.md

     + Output Data:
         1. Gauge

+### Regression
 ### Neural Network Modeling
 The first approach is creating a two layer Neural Network model.
 We used 80% of the data as our training data, and the remaining 20% were used to test the accuracy of the predictive model.
+In order to split the data into two categories (train data and test data), we selected first 150000 rows of the data frame as the train data and the 38000 remaining as the test data.
+Since different rows of the dataframe are not correlated to each other, this method is considered to be random data selection.
 The input data is fed into the model, and two Dense layers are applied to the data.
 We used multiple combinations of different activation functions to get the best fitting model.
 The loss function used in all models is Mean Square Error (MSE).
 Mentioned combinations are listed below:

 1. Dense -> ReLU -> Dense -> Logit
 2. Dense -> ReLU -> Dense -> ReLU